Year One (film): Marketing

 A commercial for the film aired during Super Bowl XLIII; soon after, a clip from the film surfaced on YouTube and the first trailer was attached to I Love You, Man.

+They sponsored an episode of the Fred Figglehorn web series.

 Reception

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 14% based on 173 reviews, with an average rating of 3.90/10.
-The site's consensus reads: "Year One is a poorly executed, slapdash comedy in which the talent both in front of and behind the camera never seem to be on the same page."
+The site's consensus reads, "Year One is a poorly executed, slapdash comedy in which the talent both in front of and behind the camera never seem to be on the same page."
 On Metacritic the film has a weighted average score 34% based on 28 reviews.
 Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.

-Michael Phillips of the Chicago Tribune gave the film a "fair-good" review of 2.5 out of 4 stars stating that "Year One won't join his list of essential comedies, the ones Ramis helped create as writer, director, performer or combination thereof."
+Michael Phillips of the Chicago Tribune gave the film a "fair-good" review of 2.5 out of 4 stars, stating, "Year One won't join [Ramis's] list of essential comedies, the ones [he] helped create as writer, director, performer or combination thereof."
 Claudia Puig of USA Today gave the film 2 out of 4 stars complaining that the film "is scattershot and silly, squandering its potential by relying on juvenile bawdy humor".
 Roger Ebert of the Chicago Sun-Times gave the film 1 star out of 4, stating that the film "is a dreary experience, and all the ending accomplishes is to bring it to a close".
-Kyle Smith of the New York Post gave the film 1.5 stars out of 5 saying it was "mediocre at best."